A Lost Year For OPKO Health

 As mentioned earlier, the phase 3 trial of hGH-CTP is progressing with results expected in 1H 2019.

-And finally, we should not forget that OPKO is a very acquisitive company and we might see more M&A in the following years which should further expand the company’s pipeline.
+And, finally, we should not forget that OPKO is a very acquisitive company, and we might see more M&A in the following years, which should further expand the company’s pipeline.

 Near-term catalysts